This article is a continuation of one I posted last week regarding

 Forecasting is the most important tool that businesses can use to anticipate a spike in volume.
 Collecting a substantial amount of data, which can then be used to put together a predictive model, is essential to developing an accurate forecasting process.
 But let’s not forget that forecasting is just as much an art as a science – because we are, after all, predicting the future.
 The accuracy of your forecast will be due in some part to your judgment and experience.

-The first thing my team does with clients during the planning process is ask them for historical forecasts by half-hour intervals for the entire year (two years is even better!).
-We also request a schedule from their marketing departments for upcoming promotions, as well as any other factors that may impact call volume (e.g. social media strategy, billing changes).
+The first thing my team does with clients during the planning process is to ask them for historical forecasts by half-hour intervals for the entire year (two years is even better!).
+We also request a schedule from their marketing departments for upcoming promotions, as well as any other factors that may impact call volume during seasonal peaks (e.g. social media strategy, billing changes).
 Variability in call arrival patterns in most cases can be attributed to these events.
 If you can account for them, you can in fact, predict the calls that will result.
 You can then decide whether you want to overstaff slightly and fill in the quieter times with other tasks or whether you want to understaff slightly.

 Forecasting should be an ongoing activity.
 The more variable the call volumes are by day/week/month and the faster they are changing, the more frequently you will want to reforecast.
 You will begin to see trends in both the call volume patterns and the volume increases, which will help you to be more accurate with your forecasts over time.
 Accurate forecasting is the foundation of call center scheduling, and without it, over- and understaffing will occur and impact the profitability of a contact center.